teuben/GBT-EDGE/README.md

 * GBTEDGE.cat - this should also be in  /home/astro-util/projects/gbt-edge/GBTEDGE.cat
 * night1.py - a bruteforce example script for Night 1 (Nov 5/6, 2021)
+* reduce.py - reduce one (or more) galaxies, based on parameters in gals.pars
+* gals.pars - parameter file for reduce.py
 * /home/sdfits/AGBT21B_024_01 - night1 VEGAS raw data @ GBO  (1.3GB)